mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 - Starting point or initial values of the function parameters
 - Certified or reference best values for the parameters, with an associated residual of the certified or best model

-The problems have been obtained from two different sources:
+The problems have been obtained from two different benchmarks:

 - `NIST nonlinear regression problems <http://itl.nist.gov/div898/strd/general/dataarchive.html>`__.

 - The `Constrained and Unconstrained Testing Environment <http://www.cuter.rl.ac.uk/Problems/mastsif.html>`__ set of test problems for linear and nonlinear optimization.

+As the NIST problems do not include measurement errors, assuming that these datasets would represent spectra from a typical Mantid workspace we introduce errors as the square root of the observations.

 From the second source, which is a large collection of diverse problems (over a thousand) a subset of problems that are relevant for